The Dream Walker: Release

 The Dream Walker was a part of a multimedia project titled Poet Anderson, which also included a comic book, short film, novel, and the band's following EP ...Of Nightmares.
 The project was officially announced on October 6, 2014 with the release of the album's promotional single, "Paralyzed."
 This announcement also included a teaser for October 31 of that year, which would be the beginning of official releases for the project.
 This eventually became the release of the album's first single, "The Wolfpack," on that day, which was followed by its corresponding music video on November 14, 2014.
 Additional singles, "Bullets in the Wind" and "Tunnels", were released on November 17, 2014 and December 3, 2014 respectively.

 The short film that coincides with the album, Poet Anderson: The Dream Walker, premiered on November 14 at the Toronto International Short Film Festival, for which it won Best Animation.

 Critical reception

 The Dream Walker received generally positive reviews from music critics.
 At Metacritic, which assigns a weighted average out of 100 to reviews from mainstream critics, the album has received an average score of 66, based on 6 reviews, indicating "generally favorable" feedback.
 Stephen Thomas Erlewine of AllMusic rated the album three out of five stars, writing that it has "more texture and dimension than Love and, ultimately, it's that expansiveness that gives the album character instead of the convoluted cross-platform narratives."
+Tom Connick of DIY unfavorably described the album as "little more than an extended yawn of spacey synths".